feathersjs-ecosystem/feathers-swagger/docs/migrations/MIGRATIONS_v1.md

 ### Generate RFC3986-compliant percent-encoded URIs

 To generate valid specifications there may not be spaces in $ref links.
-Therefor concatenation is done with _ by default now.
+Therefore concatenation is done with _ by default now.
 This applies to list and version refs of the previous version.

 #### Before
 ```js